stevenaeola/linalg_lectures/1_structures/PITCHME.md

 ## Finite groups

-- Most the examples have had infinite sets (which one hasn't?)
+- Most of the examples have had infinite sets (which one hasn't?)
 - Very common in CS to study finite sets e.g. bits
 - In general we can study $Z_n$ modulo (clock) arithmetic
+- Let's work out what $Z_4$ looks like

 ---